 Child Protection and Safeguarding

 Every school must have a Child Protection Policy - often referred to as the school's Safeguarding Policy.
 The aim of the policy is to ensure that our school has effective measures in place to safeguard your children from the potential risk of harm and that the safety and well-being of the children are of the highest priority in all aspects of our school's work.
-Having the policy in place ensures that all members of your school community:
+Having the policy in place ensures that all members of the school community:

 Are aware of their responsibilities in relation to safeguarding and child protection